josephslab/josephslab.github.io/_pages/team.md

 <br>
 Summer 2023 Undergraduates;Left to right: Kennedy, Athena, Claudia, Evan, Claire, Tianyi
 <br><br>

+### Gabriel Dunn (Undergrad)
+Gabe is a junior Environmental Biology/ZOO major here at MSU but is switching his major to Chemical Engineering.
+Gabe has been in the lab since January 2024.
+He is also the Best DJ in East Lansing (Name: AD MORTEM).

 ### Evan Adamski (Undergrad)
 Evan is a senior Genetics major here at MSU he has been a part of the lab since January 2023.
 He also was the 2022 National Cherry Festival Pie Eating Contest winner!